What is Elder Abuse?

 Elder Abuse is any knowing, intentional or negligent act that causes harm (or a serious risk of harm) to a vulnerable adult perpetrated by a family member, caregiver or trusted friend.
 Elder abuse can happen to anyone-you, your family, friends or neighbors.

-Rhode Island law requires anyone who suspects an eder is being abuse to make a report to the Office of Healthy Aging 401-462-0555.
+Rhode Island law requires anyone who suspects an elder is being abuse to make a report to the Office of Healthy Aging 401-462-0555.

 1 out of every 10 people over the age of 60, who live at home, report being abused.

 You don’t have to prove abuse, that’s the job of the professionals!

 If a Senior is not safe at home call:

 Office of Healthy Aging